-- One semester of undergraduate Modern Physics (PHYC330, especially the part on special relativity). - Two semesters of undergraduate Electricity and Magnetism (PHYC405/406).
-If you have taken only one semester of undergraduate E&M, you are strongly encouraged to take PHYC406 first. - One semester of Methods of Theoretical Physics (PHYC466). - Passing the preliminary exam on undergraduate E&M. If you have not passed this exam, you may encounter a very steep learning curve.
+- One semester of undergraduate Modern Physics (PHYS330, especially the part on special relativity). - Two semesters of undergraduate Electricity and Magnetism (PHYS405/406).
+If you have taken only one semester of undergraduate E&M, you are strongly encouraged to take PHYS406 first. - One semester of Methods of Theoretical Physics (PHYS466).